infiniflow/ragflow/docs/quickstart.md

    ![knowledge base configuration](https://github.com/infiniflow/ragflow/assets/93570324/384c671a-8b9c-468c-b1c9-1401128a9b65)

-3. Select the embedding model and chunk (parsing) method for your knowledge base, and click **Save** to confirm your change.
+3. RAGFlow offers multiple chunk templates that cater to different document layouts and file formats.
+Select the embedding model and chunk method (template) for your knowledge base.

+   > IMPORTANT: Once you have selected an embedding model and used it to parse a file, you are no longer allowed to change it.
+The obvious reason is that we must ensure that all files in a specific knowledge base are parsed using the *same* embedding model.

    _You are taken to the **Dataset** page of your knowledge base._